ArtskydJ/jpc-autonomous-framework/README.md

 ###int buttonsToSpeed(TVexJoysticks forwardButton, TVexJoysticks reverseButton)

-- `TVexJoysticks forwardButton` is the button that (if pressed) will make the function return `127`.
+- `TVexJoysticks forwardButton` is the button that will make the function return `127` when pressed.
-- `TVexJoysticks reverseButton` is the button that (if pressed) will make the function return `-127`.
+- `TVexJoysticks reverseButton` is the button that will make the function return `-127` when pressed.

 Turns two buttons (up/down or left/right) into a motor speed.